Skip to main content

 • Automated provisioning

-• Frequent org changes
+• Frequent organizational changes

 Read the Teams v2 API Guide →